Professional Development For Individuals

 Current NH PLACE members attend the conference at no cost.

-NHLI and SNHU are offering 3 graduate credits for your full participation in this workshop.
+NHLI and SNHU are offering the opportunity to earn 3 graduate credits for your full participation in the two-day conference.

 Click Here to Register for the Conference